kharels/bat4/README.md

-# Are you ready for another DevOps anecdote?
+# Another DevOps anecdote 🙄

 -  This eCommerce platform has 4.4 million sellers and 81.9 million buyers
 -  This gaint enables eCommerce on enormous scale for varoius arts and crafts communities accross globe